-We’ve been crushing on the exceptional style of our next Model Mama, Simone Haag, for a while now.
+We’ve been crushing on the exceptional style of our next mama, Simone Haag, for a while now.
 With travel, design, styling, renovating, marriage and being mama to 3 young girls (her 3rd, Juniper, was born last week!) on her plate, she definitely has her hands full.

 We talked to Simone in the last few weeks of her pregnancy about how she was feeling third time round, what natural beauty means to her and how and when the lines blur for her between her passions and parenting, sometimes bringing both together.